 Before you begin this guide you’ll need the following:

 Step 1 — Analyzing Your Site

 To check if your website is taking advantage of a CDN, you can use website analysis tools such as WebPageTest.
 Here are the results after analyzing a test site:

 There are several options available at this point.
 You can either use a free CDN provided by CloudFlare or invest into a paid content distribution provider (more information about paid CDN options will be available in Step 2).
 If you are running a small site with medium traffic, investing into a content delivery network might not be the best choice and the free option should be more than enough.
 However, if you have high traffic spikes and encounter high resource usage, a paid CDN would be the better option.

 Once you edit all the DNS settings and configure your domain to use CloudFlare, allow a few hours for the changes to take full effect and your page will have all the advantages that CDNs provide.

 If you are looking for a paid solution, here are a few great providers:

 - MaxCDN and Photon are good choices if you are hosting a CMS (WordPress, Joomla, Drupal) with lots of photos/images.

-- RackSpace and CDN77 are efficient content delivery networks for videos and streaming.
+- CDN77 is an efficient content delivery network for videos and streaming.

 Step 3 - Testing the Changes